JesseEmond/theoretical/cube-suffix/README.md

 This is unfortunate, but in most realistic scenarios it is possible to slightly alter `msg` until it gives us a hash suffix for which we can forge a signature.
-This is why Filippo's much simpler algorithm is likely all we need, because in practical scenarios we probably have a way to alter `msg` to change the hash, with a `1/2` probability of getting a odd hash per attempt.
+This is why Filippo's much simpler algorithm is likely all we need, because in practical scenarios we probably have a way to alter `msg` within our attack context to change the hash, until we get a odd hash.

 ## Resources
 Useful links to get a better understanding of Hensel's Lemma: